danbraun/danbraun.me/_posts/2018-06-13-kale-salad.md

 This salad keeps well in the fridge and improves overnight.

 The dressing ingredients are interchangeable and approximate.
 Adjust to taste.
-The main idea is to mix some sweetness with acidy salty-ness while
+The main idea is to mix some sweetness with acidy salty-ness on

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjY4MjI4MzQ2LC0xMjE4OTI5NjM5LC0xMD
+eyJoaXN0b3J5IjpbLTU2NTU3MzE3OCwtMTIxODkyOTYzOSwtMT
-YyNjg1NzUyLDIwMDU0ODk2NzIsMTgyNjkwMTY5MSwxNzcwNjA1
+A2MjY4NTc1MiwyMDA1NDg5NjcyLDE4MjY5MDE2OTEsMTc3MDYw
-MDQ0XX0=
+NTA0NF19
 -->